SalihMezraoui/NamePad/README.md

 The application is powered by **Node.js** and **Express** on the server side and uses a modern browser-based client-side application.
 Persistent data storage is handled by **MongoDB**.
 Additionally, advanced build tools like **esbuild** and **Less** are used to ensure a streamlined development process.

 ## Features

-The application is powered by Node.js and Express on the server side and uses a modern browser-based client-side application.
-Persistent data storage is handled by MongoDB.
-Additionally, advanced build tools like esbuild and Less are used to ensure a streamlined development process.

-## Features
 ### Core Functionalities:
 - **Name Search:**
   - View a list of names in ascending lexicographical order.